cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 The Tags link in the application dashboard allows to view all the tags applied to the environment.
-Tags are key value pairs that help to identify the beanstalk resources for managment or pricing activities (see @fig:aws-beanstalk-tags).
+Tags are key value pairs that help to identify the beanstalk resources for management or pricing activities (see @fig:aws-beanstalk-tags).

 ![AWS Beanstalk](images/elastic_beanstalk-19.png){#fig:aws-beanstalk-tags}

 ### Beanstalk Configuration Management

-The Configurations link the application dashboard allows to modify various configurations for the beanstalk application.
+The Configurations link in the application dashboard allows to modify various configurations for the beanstalk application.
 These are grouped into different sections which are explained under the following pages (see @fig:aws-beanstalk-config).